crashtherobotsite/crashtherobotsite/_posts/2016-08-31-unintentional-killer-robots.markdown

 {% include ext_image.html url="http://westernreservepublicmedia.org/countrycrush/images/cc_gah_3.jpg" description="An event called the Country Crush Demolition Derby can only spring from the safest and gentlest of automated machinery, right?" %}

-While giant spinning blades of death on motorized vehical aren't enough to name something a killer robot, the combine-harvester makes our list in 2016 because the modern robotic features that let it harvest and thresh crops are part of the continued *cause* of accidents.
+While giant spinning blades of death on motorized vehicle aren't enough to name something a killer robot, the combine-harvester makes our list in 2016 because the modern robotic features that let it harvest and thresh crops are part of the continued *cause* of accidents.

 A 2014 article in [Modern Farmer](http://modernfarmer.com/2014/06/farm-deaths/)  points out that 1000 acres of land per worker means that when an automated blade pulls in the clothing of a farmer, the farmer is alone and far from help when an accident happens.
 A machine will also continue operating even if the tired human supervisor falls asleep after long hours, another source of accidents.